Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/goo/creative_goo.md

 # Creative Goo

-A simple goo that cannot die
+A simple goo that cannot die.
-It can be toggled using any wrenches
+It can be toggled using any wrench.

 Tier level : **MAX**